BTimeApp/BTime/README.md

 You can view BTime on [http://0.0.0.0:8080](http://0.0.0.0:8080).
 Others on your local network can also use the url `http://[your_ip]:8080`to access the site if you've configured your machine's firewall correctly.

-## Licenses
+## Licensed Work
-This project uses [icons.cubing.net](https://icons.cubing.net/) icons, which is allowed under the MIT License.
+Cube icons are from [icons.cubing.net](https://icons.cubing.net/), which is under the MIT License.

+Scramble drawings are from the [scramble-display](https://github.com/cubing/scramble-display) library under the GPL license (v3+).